-The study researchers interviewed these women after they were discharged from hospital post their heart attack and asked them to identify the signs and symptoms that they felt in the month before the catastrophic event.
-They picked from a list of 70 signs and symptoms.
+In a study involving 515 women aged 29 to 97 years (average of 66), researchers interviewed them after they were discharged from hospital post a heart attack.
+These women were asked to identify the signs and symptoms they felt in the month before the heart attack.
+Here’s what they picked from a list of 70 signs and symptoms.

 In fact, less than a third of women experienced the symptom we all associate with a heart attack – chest pain – in the month before they have a heart attack.

-Second, if you go over the list again, you will realize that these sound very “everyday” kinds of symptoms.
-Women tend to take these symptoms in their stride and carry on with life.
-While that may seem like the common sense thing to do, we need to exercise our judgment and figure out when to take these signs seriously.
+Second, if you go over the list again, you will realize that a lot of these appear as routine and harmless symptoms.
+Most women tend to take these symptoms in their stride and carry on with life.
+While this may be a common response, if these symptoms persist, we need to take them seriously and ensure they are not signs of a more serious condition.

-Women with the following risk factors should take the above symptoms seriously:
+In particular, women with certain risk factors should take the above symptoms more seriously than others.

-- Diabetes: Women with diabetes have been found to have double the risk of heart disease than women without it.
-So if you are a woman with diabetes, take the symptoms seriously.
+- Diabetes: Women with diabetes have twice the risk of heart disease than women without it.

-- Smoking: A woman who smokes like likely to have a heart attack 19 years sooner than one who doesn’t.
+- Smoking: Women smokers are likely to have a heart attack 19 years sooner than non-smokers.

-- Race: When it comes to how our bodies work, statistics show that race does matter.
-African American women in the ages of 55-64 are twice as likely to have a heart attack as white women in the same age group.
-The chances of Coronary Artery Disease are also 35% more likely.
+- Race: According to statistics, race does matter in heart health.
+African American women in the ages of 55-64 are twice as likely to have a heart attack as compared to white women in the same age group.
+The chances of Coronary Artery Disease in these women are also 35% more higher.

-- Depression: This risk factor is especially relevant for younger women.
-A 2014 study in the Journal of the American Heart Association found that women aged 55 years and younger are twice as likely to suffer a heart attack, die or require artery-opening procedures if they’re depressed.
+- Depression: A 2014 study in the Journal of the American Heart Associationfound a link between depression and heart disease in women.
+As per the study, women aged 55 years and younger are twice as likely to suffer a heart attack, require artery-opening procedures, or even die if they’re depressed.